Why are cars so heavy?

 Enforced Safety Features Contribute to Increased Mass

 In compliance with federal regulations, newer vehicles must incorporate a range of safety-focused technologies (such as anti-lock brakes, stability control, and tire-pressure-monitoring systems) and equipment (including airbags, laminated glass, and door intrusion beams).
-In addition every few year the federal goverment raises the bar for automakers to meet crash safety standards.
+In addition every few years the federal government raises the bar for automakers to meet crash safety standards.

 Although these safety measures are crucial, they inherently introduce additional weight to the vehicle.
 This may involve the integration of new systems or components and the reinforcement of existing parts to enhance the resistance to body structure deformation during a collision.